 Specifically for crafting, having a spot for all your supplies and materials is imperative.
 Containers, drawer dividers and file folders make the organized office or craft room, so be sure the divide and conquer.
 Make your storage simple; the more simple, the more likely laziness won’t set it when it’s time to clean up your craft.
 Also, getting out all the supplies is easy, but it should be just as easy to put them away.
-Here’s our recommended process for organizing your craft room, and if it’s a closet you’re working with, a guide to storing craft supplies in a closet.
+Here’s a guide to storing craft supplies in a closet.

 ►Home Office Design

 Has this ever happened to you?
 You want to start that project or get to work on the computer, but you find your workspace buried under papers and supplies.
 Having to clean your workspace before you can get anything done inhibits productivity for obvious reasons.

 If you’ve never officially organized your home office, it may feel too grand a task to even try.
-With the expert tips in our Beginner’s Guide to Home Office Organization, decluttering your office doesn’t have to feel like a complete overhaul.
+Decluttering your office doesn’t have to feel like a complete overhaul.
 We’ll help you mentally prepare for the task at hand and break it down into manageable pieces to save you some time.

 A Quick Stop in the Laundry Room